rambasnet/Kattis-Demos-Testing/README.md

 # Kattis Demos

-Demo solutions using automated testing
+demo solutions using automated testing for some problems from https://open.kattis.com

 ## requirements

 -   bash terminal along with language specific tools (compiler/interpreter, etc.) properly installed
 -   terminal in (Linux/Mac) or command prompt in (Windows)

+# Programming Languages
-# Demos in the following programming languages
+- demos are provided in the following several languagues
+- follow the instruction based on your language and operating system

 # C++

--   open a terminal on Mac/Linus and cmd prompt on Windows
+-   open a terminal on Mac/Linux and cmd prompt on Windows
 -   change working directory to a problem folder, e.g.
     ```
     $ cd cold